blabla1337/skf-flask/skf/markdown/knowledge_base/159-knowledge_base--HTML_injections--.md

 Again you should sanitize and encode the user input to prevent an image tag from being injected in your application.
 For whenever a user is permitted to submit an image on your application enforce and verify the application accepts valid non-broken tags only.
 3.The "form" tag can't be nested.
 The top-level occurrence of this element always takes precedence over subsequent appearances.
 Again you must avoid this type by properly encoding and sanitizing your user-inputs.
 4.Whenever an attacker injects a "base" tag into your application it can steal data because the tag specifies the base URL/target to where to process the data to.
-The solution to base jumping would be to us absolute paths in your application such as  action='/update_profile.php' instead of: action='update_profile.php'
+The solution to base jumping would be to use absolute paths in your application such as  action='/update_profile.php' instead of: action='update_profile.php'
 5/6 can both also easily be prevented simply be encoding or sanitizing your user-input submitted towards your application.
 Always validate your user input on a high level(server-side constraint).
 Whenever your application expects an integer you should validate and check whether the user submitted input really is what you expected it to be and otherwise, you terminate and log the request.